DGM Racing: Car No. 12 history

-In 2007, Gosselin returned for 7 races in the No. 12 car.
-Shotko returned for 1 race at Berlin Raceway.
-Michael Phelps made 1 start in the 12 car at Toledo Speedway.
-J.R.
-Heffner made 1 start at Daytona in the 72 car.
-He finished 35th.
-Jackson returned for 4 races in the 72 car.
-He failed to qualify at 1 race.
+In 2007, Gosselin returned for seven races in the No. 12 car.
+Shotko returned for one race at Berlin Raceway.
+Michael Phelps made one start in the No. 12 car at Toledo Speedway.

 In 2008, Alli Owens drove the No. 12 ElectriyingCareers.com Chevrolet.
-In her twelve races that year, she had a best race finish of 15th place, which she achieved on three separate occasions (Rockingham, Kentucky and Chicago).
-Bryan returned for 1 race at Daytona in the No. 72 Dodge.
-Jackson made 1 start at Talladega in the No. 72 Chevrolet.
+In her twelve races that year, she had a best race finish of fifteenth place, which she achieved on three separate occasions (Rockingham, Kentucky and Chicago).

-In 2009, Gosselin made 1 start in the 12 car at Daytona.
-Darwin Greene made 3 start in the 12 car.
+In 2009, Gosselin made one start in the No. 12 car at Daytona.
+Darwin Greene made three starts in the 12 car.

-In 2010, Russ Dugger made 3 start in the 12 car.
+In 2010, Russ Dugger made three starts in the No. 12 car.

+Car No. 12 results

+Car No. 17 history

+In 2014, DGM fielded the No. 17 Chevrolet for Alex Guenette at Talladega Superspeedway.
+He finished twentieth, two laps down.